hbsnow/rehype-sectionize/README.md

 ## Motivation

 There is already [rehype-section][rehype-section] in the library for sectioning.
 But it could not change the class of section.
+In addition, sections could not have the slug of heading in the data attribute.
 I was referred [rehype-section][rehype-section].
 Thanks.

 ## Install